-The Regis Mentoring Initiative is a program designed to provide personal guidance and support to first year students of color and first generation students through the assignment of trained peer, faculty, staff, and graduate mentors.
-Through structured and unstructured interactions with mentors, first-year students participating in the mentoring initiative will establish meaningful relationships that increase their engagement in and out of the classroom contributing positively to their retention at Regis.
+The Partners in Excellence (PIE) Mentoring Program is designed to provide personal guidance and support to first year students of color and first generation students through the assignment of trained peer, faculty, staff, and graduate mentors.
+Through structured and unstructured interactions with mentors, first-year students participating in PIE will establish meaningful relationships that increase their engagement in and out of the classroom contributing positively to their retention at Regis.

 Need help with a class or paper?
 The Institute for Learning offers free content and writing tutoring.
 Drop-in hours and scheduled appointments are available throughout the semester.
 Academic Coaches are also available to meet with you to answer questions, help you connect with services on campus, or provide tailored support based on your individual learning needs.